CLEO: QELS—Fundamental Science

 FS 1: Quantum Optics of Atoms, Molecules and Solids

-Topics include, but are not limited to, laser cooling and trapping; quantum dots; circuit quantum optics; superconducting qubits; NV centers in diamond; degenerate atomic gases; electromagnetically induced transparency and slow light; optical lattices; cold collisions; coherent transients; advanced quantum protocols for future optical frequency standards and precision measurements with cold atoms or ions; cold molecules; trapped ions; atom optics and lithography.
+Topics include, but are not limited to, laser cooling and trapping; degenerate atomic gases; quantum dots; NV centers in diamond; circuit quantum optics; superconducting qubits; electromagnetically induced transparency and other coherent effects; slow and fast light; quantum memory for photons; matter-light entanglement; advanced quantum protocols for future optical frequency standards and precision measurements; optical lattices; cold collisions; coherent transients; cold molecules; trapped ions; atom optics and lithography.

 FS 2: Quantum Science, Engineering and Technology